Adrienne is a certified professional dog trainer, dog behavior consultant and former veterinarian assistant for an AAHA

 - Prepare a whelping box to give birth and make it inviting by filling it with newspaper or a blanket and keep it in a secluded area.
 Warning: not all cats will use it no matter how nice you may make it.
 Our cat ended up having her kittens under the sofa!

 Moments prior to delivery, the cat may appear restless and even pant.
 The first contractions may appear.
 These may gradually increase as the delivery process unfolds.
 Soon kittens will start to be delivered.
 They will all present enveloped within their amniotic sac.
-It is up to mother cat to open the sac and start vigorously licking the kittens to entice them to breathe.
+It is up to the mother cat to open the sac and start vigorously licking the kittens to entice them to breathe.

 In some circumstances, the amniotic sac sometimes is forced through the birth canal creating a bubble full of fluid which may eventually prevent the kitten from normally exiting the birth canal.
 When this occurs, the sack may be pierced between the nails of the thumb and the first finger.
 Once, fluids escape from the sac, the kitten should then be delivered rapidly.

 Each kitten is delivered one from another with a pause ranging from 10 to 60 minutes in between.
 However, in some cases, delays may be a bit longer but it is unusual if there are delays of more than a couple of hours.
 During delays, a mother cat will rest and concentrate on nursing.

 The whole birthing process generally may last up to six hours.

 What you should do:

-- If a kitten is delivered and mother cat refrains from opening the sac, you may carefully tear open the sack and allow the cat to breathe by rubbing it gently with a cloth.
+- If a kitten is delivered and the mother cat refrains from opening the sac, you may carefully tear open the sack and allow the cat to breathe by rubbing it gently with a cloth.
 Refraining from doing so may cause the kitten to suffocate.

 - Clean the kitten's faces and remove fluids from the nose with a warm cloth if the kitten appears to have obstructed airways.